-In this post, we’re going to take a look at the lives and careers of 19 of the most famous male country singers of all time.
+And country music will not be what it is today without the artists, musicians, and singers.
+Let’s take a look at the lives and careers of 31 of the greatest and most famous male country singers of all time.
+Enjoy reading!

 McGraw started playing guitar in college, and in 1989 he moved to Nashville.
 He played in a bar until he was discovered and signed by Curb Records in 1990.